You're Still In Charge.

 The Golden Rule

-If you're unsure whether AI is allowed for a task, ask your manager.
+If you're unsure whether AI is allowed for a task, ask who gave you the assignment.
 Don't automate anything without permission.
-Mistakes here don't just affect you — they affect your employer, your clients, and your team.
+Mistakes here don't just affect you, they affect your school, your work, and your reputation.

 Ask Before You Act

-Check with your manager before using AI on any work task.
+Check with whoever gave you the task before using AI on it.

 No Unauthorized Automation